rogeryeosgit/DevoProject/Notes.md

 - Fine tuned log in process with feedback for failed login
 - Need to do RUD of CRUD for Plans (Need to figure out if reading needs to retrieve all plans if too many? what to do?)

+## 13 June 2020

+- Made a default passage (Provers [day of the month]) display if plan is not carefully defined.

+## 14 June 2020

+- A "thrown" error is causing some problems.
+Comes after response is sent back to client. - Solved.
+Not to return anything else after await

+- Created Users database for data that relates to the User

+- Created Model for QTEntry and Users

+- Asynchronous issue, need to figure out how to send back chosenPlanID.

 ## Running TODO LIST

 - Set authentication in place so that users can journal in private and see past journal entries